TENS Units for Labor Pain

 2. What is the purpose of TENS in labor?
 TENS is used in labor to reduce back pain while allowing the laboring woman freedom to move and walk.

-3. Why does TENS work?
+3. Why do TENS work?
 TENS was developed as an application of the Gate Control Theory of Pain, formulated by Melzack and Wall.
-This theory states that the awareness of pain can be reduced by increasing pleasant or innocuous stimuli travel to the brain faster than pain stimuli do, and therefore close the “gate” to the pain.
+This theory states that the awareness of pain can be reduced by increasing pleasant or innocuous stimuli travel to the brain faster than pain stimuli do and therefore close the “gate” to the pain.

-5. How long and where has TENS been in use for labor?
-TENS has been uses since the mid 1960’s.
+5. How long and where have TENS been in use for labor?
+TENS has been uses since the mid-1960s.
 It is widely used in Great Britain, Australia, and Canada, where women can rent or borrow a TENS unit to use from early labor at home for as long as they want.

 6. What are the advantages of TENS?
 The laboring woman controls the TENS unit herself.
 She remains clear-header and can walk and moved freely.
 TENS can be used with other comfort measures and may help to postpone or avoid the use of an epidural.
 There is no reported harm to mother or baby as a result of TENS use.

 7. What are the disadvantages of TENS?
 TENS is less effective than an epidural.
 Some women do not find it at all helpful.
 It must be initiated early in labor to be effective.
 It cannot be used in the bath or shower.

 8. Who should NOT use TENS in Labor?
 TENS should not be used in the absence of labor before full term (37 weeks).
 It should not be used on inflamed or injured skin or over a rash (psoriasis or eczema included).
 Women with a seizure disorder or a demand-type cardiac pacemaker should not use TENS.